Shendare/EQZip/Readme.md

 * Thumbnails of all supported texture types (RGB16/24/32, DXT1/2/3/4/5, V8U8)

-* Automatically converts textures to .dds uncompressed when importing (toggle)
+* Automatically converts textures to .dds with mipmaps when importing (toggle)

 * Automatically converts textures to .png, .gif, .bmp, or jpg when exporting (toggle)